dagster-io/dagster/examples/experimental/dagster-airlift/README.md

 - Create a new factory class for every operator type or specialized use case of an operator (e.g. a BashOperator invoking a dbt project).
 - Use that factory to create definitions associating with each Airflow task.

-In our example we have a pre-written factory class (in `examples/experimental/dagster-airlift/dagster_airlift/dbt/multi_asset.py`) that is associated with invoking a dbt project:
+In our example we have a pre-written factory class (in `examples/experimental/dagster-airlift/dagster_airlift/dbt/multi_asset.py` and installable by `uv pip install dagster-airlift[dbt]`) that is associated with invoking a dbt project:

 ```python
 @dataclass